-Proposed schemes must demonstrate that they will not have an adverse impact in terms of light pollution on residential and commercial areas, important areas of nature conservation interest, highway safety and/or the night sky.
+Proposed schemes must be appropriately designed and installed to minimise the impact of light pollution on residential and commercial areas, important areas of nature conservation interest, highway safety and/or the night sky through avoiding unnecessary light spillage and trespass.
 Where an adverse impact is identified, conditions may be attached to a grant of planning permission or a S106 agreement may be sought to mitigate such impacts.